robstenzinger/Creative-Code-Kit-Underwater-Tomato-Ninja-Edition/README.md

-HTML5-Game-Dev-Workshop
+Game Construction Kit: Underwater Tomato Ninja Edition
 =======================

-Resources for my HTML5 Game Dev Workshop: Code, Art, Sound, Examples and the game Underwater Tomato Ninja
+This project is comprised of Code, Art, Sound, Examples and the game Underwater Tomato Ninja to support the book Game Construction Kit: Underwater Tomato Ninja Edition.